Athlete's Foot (cont.)

 - Find a local Dermatologist in your town

-How can I treat athlete's foot in pregnancy?
+How can I prevent future athlete's foot infections?

 Viewers share their comments